varocketry/guitar-mastery-hub/public/lessons/lesson_021_major_barre_chords_e_shape.md

 ---

-## 📖 UNDERSTANDING BARRE CHORDS: The Concept That Changes Everything
+## ðŸ“– UNDERSTANDING BARRE CHORDS: The Concept That Changes Everything

 ### What Are Barre Chords?